1.6 PortalCam Setup and First Scan

 Your First Scan

 The PortalCam initialization procedure is the same fundamental sequence as the K1 and L2 Pro: place on a stable surface, wait through the static period, then begin moving.
-The specific timing and the interface for managing it differ slightly.

 Choosing a Practice Environment